milospav7/react-filterify/README.md

 ## Purpose

 Extensive support for data filtering, with flexible structure for querying both oData APIs and RESTful APIs.
-Particularly powerful when working with oData services since it's primary purpose is to simplify creation of dynamic oData filter query strings as end result.
+Particularly powerful when working with oData services since its primary purpose is to simplify creation of dynamic oData filter query strings as end result.

 On UI side it offers a wide choice of well-designed filter components with state management integrated with Redux.
 Hooks-based library with ceratin number of generic hooks exposed for filters subscription and state insight.